w0rd-driven/beatseek/documentation/specification.md

 ### Setting

-This is where stuff starts to fall down because there are settings for scanning (local) and checking the API which can live anywhere.
+This is where stuff starts to fall down because there are settings for scanning (local) and verifying the API which can live anywhere.
 The v3 scanner would need to be configured independently and execute independently in this scenario.
 If I make this a standalone application that solves most of this.
 I can still put up a demo on Fly.io, scanning would just not be functional as the local directories wouldn't exist there.

 ### Notification